-The Treasurer is responsible for the statutory other information in the annual accounts.
-The statutory other information comprises the Management Commentary, Annual Governance Statement and Statement of Financial Control and the Statement of Responsibilities.
+The Treasurer is responsible for the other information in the annual accounts.
+The other information comprises the Management Commentary, Annual Governance Statement and Statement of Responsibilities.

-Our responsibility is to read all the statutory other information and, in doing so, consider whether the statutory other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether this gives rise to a material misstatement in the financial statements themselves.
-If, based on the work we have performed, we conclude that there is a material misstatement of this statutory other information, we are required to report that fact.
-We have nothing to report in this regard.
+My responsibility is to read all the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or my knowledge obtained in the course of the audit or otherwise appears to be materially misstated.
+If I identify such material inconsistencies or apparent material misstatements, I am required to determine whether this gives rise to a material misstatement in the financial statements themselves.
+If, based on the work I have performed, I conclude that there is a material misstatement of this other information, I am required to report that fact.
+I have nothing to report in this regard.

-Our opinion on the financial statements does not cover the statutory other information and we do not express any form of assurance conclusion thereon except on the Management Commentary and Annual Governance Statement and Statement of Financial Control to the extent explicitly stated in the following opinions prescribed by the Accounts Commission.
+My opinion on the financial statements does not cover the other information and I do not express any form of assurance conclusion thereon except on the Management Commentary and Annual Governance Statement to the extent explicitly stated in the following opinions prescribed by the Accounts Commission.

-Opinions prescribed by the Accounts Commission on Management Commentary and Annual Governance Statement and Statement of Financial Control
+Opinions prescribed by the Accounts Commission on the Management Commentary and Annual Governance Statement

-In our opinion, based on the work undertaken in the course of the audit:
+In my opinion, based on the work undertaken in the course of the audit:

-- the information given in the Management Commentary for the financial year for which the financial statements are prepared is consistent with the financial statements and that report has been prepared in accordance with statutory guidance issued under the Local Government in Scotland Act 2003; and - the information given in the Annual Governance Statement and Statement of Financial Control for the financial year for which the financial statements are prepared is consistent with the financial statements and that report has been prepared in accordance with the Delivering Good Governance in Local Government: Framework (2016).
+- the information given in the Management Commentary for the financial year for which the financial statements are prepared is consistent with the financial statements and that report has been prepared in accordance with statutory guidance issued under the Local Government in Scotland Act 2003; and - the information given in the Annual Governance Statement for the financial year for which the financial statements are prepared is consistent with the financial statements and that report has been prepared in accordance with the Delivering Good Governance in Local Government: Framework (2016).

-Matters on which we are required to report by exception
+Matters on which I am required to report by exception

-We are required by the Accounts Commission to report to you if, in our opinion:
+I am required by the Accounts Commission to report to you if, in my opinion:

-- adequate accounting records have not been kept; or - the financial statements are not in agreement with the accounting records; or - we have not received all the information and explanations we require for our audit.
+- adequate accounting records have not been kept; or - the financial statements are not in agreement with the accounting records; or - I have not received all the information and explanations I require for my audit.

-We have nothing to report in respect of these matters.
+I have nothing to report in respect of these matters.